alexec/build-tool/README.md

 Otherwise, there is no special configuration.
 For example:

 * Want to use check-style?
-Include `checkstyle.xml`.
+Include your `checkstyle.xml` file in the module root.
 * Want to have a main-class?
-Include `resources/MANIFEST.MF`.
+Include `resources/MANIFEST.MF` in your source code tree.

 Oh yeah - no XML by default.